-If you run a SaaS (software as a service) business or only sell one product (with some options), you probably have a dedicated pricing page for the whole thing.
+If you run a SaaS (software as a service) business or sell only one product (with some options), you probably have a dedicated pricing page for the whole thing.
 Here’s how to get it right.

 1. Simple is best